ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 - s27 not done

 # which metrics matter most for a soccer team to win the stage?
+# What is the last stage per season per league
+- s28
 # last stage winners per season